shidi1985/academic-kickstart/content/home/awards.md

 weight = 23

 +++
+2026 Excellent Associate Editor Award, Journal of Modern Power Systems and Clearn Energy (MPCE) (For the excellent associate editor in the year 2025)

 2026 Faculty Leadership Synergy Award, NMSU College of Engineering

 2025 Paul W. and Valerie Klipsch Distinguished Professorship